smartinternz02/SBSPS-Challenge-9914-HealthConnect-Streamlined-Doctors-Appointment-and-Health-Record-Management/README.md

 # Technologies Used

-* HTML and CSS for frontend design and styling.
+* HTML and CSS, for frontend design and styling.
-* Flask, a micro web framework, for backend development.
+* PHP for back-end.
-* IBM Db2 as the cloud-based database solution.
-* RedHat for deployment and hosting.
+* MySql for Database.

 # Usage